eljh94/ProductReviewWebsite/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This designs and creates a product review form, with a landing page.
+This designs and creates a product review site!
+Here a user can leave a review, view other reviews and see rating trends.

 ## Documentation